Family & History

 Origins

-It can be assumed that the Mathier family originally had its roots in France.
-Judging by the two lilies in the family’s coat of arms, they must have once been close to the French king or at least rendered outstanding service to the French ruler.
-This form of distinction and honor was only bestowed on people or communities who had rendered truly special service to the king or the royal house.
+It is reasonable to assume that the Mathier family originally had its roots in France.
+Judging by the two lilies in the family’s coat of arms, they must once have been close to the French king or at least rendered special service to the French monarch.
+This form of distinction and honor was bestowed only upon individuals or communities who had rendered truly exceptional service to the king or the royal house.

 Immerse yourself in the rich history of the Mathier family.